Cigdem Altay Binal, Senior Associate, Activate Consulting

 Melissa Lavin is the Chief Financial Officer at The Rosen Group.
 Previously she was Chief Reporting Officer at Belfer Management, a family investment firm focused on energy, real estate, financial services and certain consumer-facing businesses.
-In this role Melissa is largely responsible for financial reporting and treasury.
+Melissa was largely responsible for financial reporting and treasury.
 Prior to joining Belfer Management, Melissa held an AVP/Controller role within the distressed debt group at Cerberus Capital Management and began her career within the Assurance team at PricewaterhouseCoopers.
 Following a climb of Mt.
 Kilimanjaro last year, Melissa has become passionate about improving African education and has recently become involved with Kilimanjaro Education Foundation, looking to expand her role over time.
 Melissa graduated with a degree in Accounting from Binghamton University, where she was also a member of the Division 1 softball team.
 She is a CPA in New York State and holds memberships with the NYS Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
 Melissa lives in Manhattan with her daughter, Jane.

 Lindsay Moroney is the COO at Artory.
 In her prior role, she was the Vice President of Strategy and Operations at The Muse, the only online career resource that offers a behind-the-scenes look at job opportunities with hundreds of companies, plus original career advice from experts and career coaches.
 Over her time at Muse, she scaled the operations from 20 to 150 and beyond.
 Lindsay has her masters in Art History and prior to The Muse built the operations at the leading art website, Artnet.
 Lindsay is obsessed with creating great working environments and with her new daughter.